ahhan02/SimpleRePro/README.md

-# An pytorch implementation of yolov1
+# A pytorch implementation of yolov1

 With resnet-50, we obtain 65.12% map.